-Our Winter 2018 newsletter was printed in December 2018 and distributed at local shops and Corrandulla Post Office.
+Our Summer 2021 newsletter was printed in July 2021 and distributed at local shops and Corrandulla Post Office.
+Much of the newsletter focuses on the complex of mills on the Cregg River at Drumgriffin and Aucloggeen.
 We welcome articles, items of interest, other material and suggestions for future editions.
-Click here for PDF.

 Townland.
 It is the property of James O’Hara, Esq., Galway.
 The greater portion under tillage and a very large portion subject to winter floods forming part of the Turlough.
 The townland abounds in small forts and near its North side is Corbally house the residence of Browne, Esq., of this townland forms a demesne.
 There is a Trigl.
 Station in its Western centre 131 feet above the sea, and the general surface of the townland and varies from 94 to 130 feet above the sea.